 What do volunteers do?

 NCVLI has internship opportunities for law students both during the summer and the academic year.
 Additionally, upper division law students who have taken the Crime Victim Litigation Clinic or previously interned with NCVLI may have the opportunity to do project-based pro bono legal work assisting NCVLI attorneys.
 Law students are also encouraged to assist with general volunteer opportunities.

 Pro bono attorneys assist NCVLI with research, writing briefs, and serving as local co-counsel for victims.

 If you are interested in a membership with our bar association, the National Alliance of Victims’ Rights Attorneys (NAVRA), please see the NAVRA website here.
 NAVRA membership is an excellent way to get involved with legal work on behalf of crime victims, stay up to date on best practices for practitioners in the field, and connect with other professionals serving victims of crime.

 General Volunteer Opportunities

 Beyond attorney and law student positions, NCVLI also provides opportunities for paralegals, undergraduate students, and others ranging from office support to event coordination.

-NCVLI is seeking a development intern to work with NCVLI’s Executive Director and the Board of Director’s Development Committee to research and cultivate supporters, manage the organization’s donor databases, track and evaluate fundraising efforts, and organize events.
+NCVLI is seeking a development intern to work with NCVLI’s Executive Director and the Communications and Events Coordinator to research and cultivate supporters, manage the organization’s donor databases, track and evaluate fundraising efforts, and organize events.
 Click here to learn more.